Fastaxx/Penguin.jl/BenchPhaseFlow/problems/scalar/PrescribedMotion/README.md

 - `Heat_1D_Moving_ConstantBC.jl`: A 1D heat diffusion problem with a moving boundary where the boundary condition is constant.
 This problem verifies that the numerical solution preserves the constant state while the cut location moves.

 - `JohansenColella/FixedDirichlet.jl`: A 2D heat diffusion problem with a fixed elliptical multiple bodies and Dirichlet boundary conditions on both the outer box and the ellipse boundaries.
 This problem verifies convergence rates for fixed boundaries.

+- `JohansenColella/MovingDirichlet.jl`: A 2D heat diffusion problem with a moving elliptical body and Dirichlet boundary conditions on both the outer box and the ellipse boundary.
+This problem verifies convergence rates for moving boundaries.